 Considered as a most picture square and photographer destination.
 Due to its fascinating shapes and easy accessibility this famous dune provides fantastic panoramic views of the surrounding desert landscape.
 Dune 45 of the Namib Desert was created by the dry sand by the consistent wind from the coast of Namibia.
 These sand dunes 300 meters above the desert level and near to lagoons, wetland and coast.
 However, dunes are around 5 thousand years old and red in color due to iron oxide.

 Most recommended and one of the easiest ways to explore the Namib Desert from above is through hot air balloon ride.
-Available in the southern part of the Namib Desert, taking the Sossusvlei is a great way to see the desert in all its glory and explore the sand dune transforms.
-Spend time above the desert in a hot air balloon for an unforgettable experience.
+Available in the southern part of the Namib Desert, taking the Sossusvlei is a great way to see the desert in all its glory including the sand dune transforms.
+Book your Hot Air Ballon Ride and enjoy aerial view of desert to get an unforgettable experience.
 You can also take a hot air balloon ride in Etosha National Park, Damaraland.

 6. Visit Sesriem Canyon